 The largest concern a lot of businesses face is that of negligent users.
-Because users interact with attack assets - such as emails, links, attachments, website, and more - they become both part of the attack and your defense strategy
+Because users interact with attack assets - such as emails, links, attachments, websites, and more - they become both part of the attack and your defense strategy.

 The desire is to get users to stop entertaining phishing scams, clicking on links, opening documents, and providing credentials to fake websites.
 It starts with establishing a security culture.